 In addition to sitting meditation, under Anyen Rinpoche's guidance, our sangha engages in various practices on a monthly basis.
-Our sangha meets regularly on Sunday evenings at Orgyen Khamdroling Center for practice or to listen to teachings given by Anyen Rinpoche.
+Our sangha meets regularly on Sunday evenings at Orgyen Khamdroling Center for practice.
 We also have open meditation practice time or public talks with Anyen Rinpoche on the Bodhisattva Path scheduled for Thursday evenings.
 You can find more information about attending practices and talks on the schedule page.

 Tsok - (skt. ganachakra or “accumulation”) is an offering practice that is done to accumulate merit, purify obscurations, and repair damaged samaya (tantric commitments).
 Because offering tsok is the best way to ensure that samaya is kept, offering tsok regularly is a necessary practice for all practitioners of the Secret Mantryana.
 Tsok is traditionally offered twice a month, on the tenth and twenty-fifth days of the lunar calendar, which are known as Guru Rinpoche day and Dakini day, respectively.
 Thus, tsok will be scheduled according to the lunar calendar and not on a regular day and time.

 When we offer tsok, we gather together and arrange a large offering table before the altar, recite the tsok text, make the offerings, join in the feast, and recite concluding prayers.
 When you come to offer tsok, please bring offerings of food, drink and/or flowers, all of which should be fresh and beautifully arranged, with attention to detail.
 Anyen Rinpoche often says that we should offer at tsok that which we would most like to enjoy ourselves!
 Please observe Rinpoche's dietary restrictions and mark any food that contains gluten.